cypress-io/cypress-documentation/source/api/commands/route2.md

 ### Modify request

-Before a request gets passed through, we can modify the request before it is sent out through a function.
-The function exposes a `req` object which contains the request.
+Before a request gets passed through, we can modify the request.
+The `response` function accepts the request object as a parameter.

 You can also (optionally) add a simulated {% urlHash 'delay' Simulate-delay %} or {% urlHash 'throttle' Simulate-throttle %} on the request to be sent out.